st003/flashcards/DEPLOYMENT.md

 ```
 deactivate
 ```

-### Config.ini

-Make a copy of the 'config.template' and name it 'config.ini'.
-Edit 'config.ini' so that debug is set to False and add a secret key.

-TODO - add instructions for creating a secret key
-TODO - add instructions about KNOWN_HOSTS

 *Note: at this point you may exit the production user.
 Always verify the user and group for the application files are production:production*